 Your child usually won’t need to take antibiotics, unless he or she has a complication.
 This might be an ear or sinus infection or pneumonia.

 Follow these guidelines when caring for your child at home:

 Fluids.
 Fever increases the amount of water your child loses from his or her body.
 For babies younger than 1 year old, keep giving regular feedings (formula or breast).
 Talk with your child’s healthcare provider to find out how much fluid your baby should be getting.
 If needed, give an oral rehydration solution.
-You can buy this at the grocery or drugstore without a prescription.
+You can buy this at the grocery or pharmacy without a prescription.
 For a child older than 1 year, give him or her more fluids and continue his or her normal diet.
-If your child is dehydrated, give an oral rehydration.
+If your child is dehydrated, give an oral rehydration solution.
 Go back to your child’s normal diet as soon as possible.
 If your child has diarrhea, don’t give juice, flavored gelatin water, soft drinks without caffeine, lemonade, fruit drinks, or popsicles.
 This may make diarrhea worse.

 Food.
 If your child doesn’t want to eat solid foods, it’s OK for a few days.
 Make sure your child drinks lots of fluid and has a normal amount of urine.